✏️ Updated on 20th March 2022

 This is one of the more confusing things to learn as a new surfer.
 So, if you’re buying your surfboard and fins separately – be sure to check they’re compatible with each other.

 The next thing you’ll want is a surfboard leash.
 This thing will save you countless swims back to shore when you fall off, and you will fall off.

-- The leash needs to be at least the length of the surfboard its attached to if not slightly longer.
+- When buying a leash make sure it is at least the length of the surfboard its attached to if not slightly longer.

 - The leash length in the product description is just the length of the cord and does not include the other stuff (the cuff that attaches to you or the rail saver that attaches to your board).

-- Get at least one swivel feature to reduce the chances of it getting tangled up, my fav are the double swivel leashes.
+- Get at least one swivel feature to reduce the chances of it getting tangled up – I go for double swivel leashes.

-We’ve got a pretty tasty collection of the best surfboard leashes for you to check out right HERE.
+There’s a pretty tasty collection of the best surfboard leashes on this site, so go and check them out.

 The last thing on the ‘will definitely need’ list is surfboard wax.
 With such a broad range of temperatures, coat types, smells and overall quality – which one do you need?

 The easiest way to find out which surfboard wax you need is to know the temperature of the water you’ll be surfing in.
 Once you know the temperature it’s as easy as checking the table below for the type you need, from Extra Cold to Tropical.